sourcegraph/about/content/blogposts/strange-loop/strange-loop-2019-how-computers-misunderstand-the-world.md

 We should not assume using tech is the same as making the world a better place.

-- Differentiate between automation and AI {gif of mechanical finger touching a smartphone screen is automation, NOT AI}
+- Differentiate between automation and AI (gif of mechanical finger touching a smartphone screen is automation, NOT AI)
 - Be specific about what tech does and doesn't do (it isn't magic)
 - Be aware of what's going on inside / behind the systems, such as when a company says they are using AI but actually have humans behind the systems to do the work when the AI fails; acknowledge there are humans doing human work and they deserve to be paid; book reference: _GHOST WORK_
 - Read the Resistance (books to inform us [Goodreads][1] shelf):